Event Agenda

 08:00 – 08:45

-Film Showcase: Resilience, Resistance, and Civic Action
+Clinic: Film Showcase: Resilience, Resistance, and Civic Action

 This session will showcase real-life stories of resilience, resistance, and civic action drawn from communities across Tanzania.
 Attendees will engage in facilitated dialogues exploring how visual storytelling can challenge harmful norms, amplify marginalized voices, and catalyze social and policy change.